OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 8. **[Skip for now]** Change ZipFileNamePrefix and DesktopFolderName for correct building name.
 File \Installation\Project.targets line 38 and 39.
 9. Build your solution and check any error.
 10. Check in bin folder your dll project (Demo-Angular6.dll)
-11. It's time to tegister Module inside your DNN
+11. It's time to register Module inside your DNN
 - Login as host.
 - Go to host->Estension->Create new module
 - select control module